-- Anemia: Pregnant women are more likely to develop anemia due to increased iron demand and insufficient iron in the body.
+- Anemia: Pregnant women are more likely to develop anemiaiXA condition characterized by reduced levels of red blood cells and hemoglobin in the body due to increased iron demand and insufficient iron in the body.
 Dizziness can be an early symptom of anemia in most people, including pregnant women.

 - Varicose veins: This may reduce venous return to the heart, especially while standing up, and lead to low blood pressure and dizziness.

 - Dehydration: Dehydration due to any reason can cause dizziness since it results in volume depletion and low blood pressure.

 - Bleeding: Blood loss due to various reasons can cause dizziness due to low blood pressure.

 Some women may experience lightheadedness throughout the pregnancy or due to fatigue.
 In contrast, some women may have a few incidences or no incidence at all.

 A 12-week pregnant anonymous woman shares how she felt dizzy when she went out shopping, “I got so dizzy and felt like I was going to pass out!
 I then had to sit down and eat and drink water for a bit before feeling better.
 I thought it was because we ate kinda late on Saturday, but then I got a bit dizzy on Sunday as well!
 Nowhere near as bad, but still kinda’ dizzy!
 I opened my emails this morning and got at least 2 of the daily pregnancy updates that this week could see the start of dizziness (ⅰ).’’